 Mood boosting books

 Reading well mood boosting books is a national promotion of uplifting titles, including novels, poetry and non-fiction.
 The books have been recommended by readers and reading groups.
-There are lists for adults and young people.
+There are lists for adults and lists chosen by older people and by young people.

 The reading agency has also worked with Macmillan cancer support to create the Macmillan mood boosting list - 20 titles recommended by people who have been diagnosed with cancer.
 Macmillan also put together a cancer support list of core titles with information about cancer and people's experiences of living with cancer.
 For books about cancer you can also download the Macmillan cancer support list for libraries.